 This covers the more usual scenarios; there are always exceptions, and we uncover the details in our initial conversations.

-When we return to in-person training, the price ranges from $750 to $1,050, depending on whether you’re local to me or not, plus travel and lodging expenses.
+When we return to in-person training, the price ranges from $3,000 to $6,750, depending on location.
+Travel and lodging is included.

 For custom programs